-“Reprocessing” the reworking of all or part of a batch of product of an unacceptable quality from a defined stage of production so that its quality may be rendered acceptable by one or more additional operations.
+“Reprocessing” the reworking of all or part of a batch of product of an unacceptable quality from a defined stage of production so that its quality may be rendered acceptable by one or more additional operations;

 “Reprocessing” introducing an intermediate or API, including one that does not conform to standards or specifications, back into the process and repeating a crystallization step or other appropriate chemical or physical manipulation steps (e.g., distillation, filtration, chromatography, milling) that are part of the established manufacturing process.
-Continuation of a process step after an in-process control test has shown that the step is incomplete is considered to be part of the normal process, and not reprocessing.
+Continuation of a process step after an in-process control test has shown that the step is incomplete is considered to be part of the normal process, and not reprocessing;

-“Retest Date” the date when on which a material should be re-examined to ensure that it is still suitable for use.
+“Retest Date” the date when on which a material should be re-examined to ensure that it is still suitable for use;

-“Return” sending back to the manufacturer or distributor of a medicinal product which may or may not present a quality defect.
+“Return” sending back to the manufacturer or distributor of a medicinal product which may or may not present a quality defect;

-“Revalidation” repeated validation of an approved process (or a part thereof) to ensure continued compliance with established requirements.
+“Revalidation” repeated validation of an approved process (or a part thereof) to ensure continued compliance with established requirements;

-“Reworking” subjecting an intermediate or API that does not conform to standards or specifications to one or more processing steps that are different from the established manufacturing process to obtain acceptable quality intermediate or API (e.g., recrystallizing with a different solvent).
+“Reworking” subjecting an intermediate or API that does not conform to standards or specifications to one or more processing steps that are different from the established manufacturing process to obtain acceptable quality intermediate or API (e.g., recrystallizing with a different solvent);

 “Secondary containment” is a system of containment which prevents the escape of a biological agent into the external environment or into other working areas.
 It involves the use of rooms with specially designed air handling, the existence of airlocks and/or sterilises for the exit of materials and secure operating procedures.
-In many cases it may add to the effectiveness of primary containment.
+In many cases it may add to the effectiveness of primary containment;

 “Seed lot/Seed lot system” a seed lot system is a system according to which successive batches of a product are derived from the same master seed lot at a given passage level.
 For routine production, a working seed lot is prepared from the master seed lot.
 The final product is derived from the working seed lot and has not undergone more passages from the master seed lot than the vaccine shown in clinical studies to be satisfactory with respect to safety and efficacy.
-The origin and the passage history of the master seed lot and the working seed lot are recorded.
+The origin and the passage history of the master seed lot and the working seed lot are recorded;

 “Signature (signed)” the record of the individual who performed a particular action or review.
-This record can be initials, full handwritten signature, personal seal, or authenticated and secure electronic signature.
+This record can be initials, full handwritten signature, personal seal, or authenticated and secure electronic signature;

-“Solvent” is an inorganic or organic liquid used as a vehicle for the preparation of solutions or suspensions in the manufacture of an intermediate or API.
+“Solvent” is an inorganic or organic liquid used as a vehicle for the preparation of solutions or suspensions in the manufacture of an intermediate or API;

 “Specification” a document describing in detail the requirements with which the products or materials used or obtained during manufacture have to conform.
-Specifications serve as a basis for quality evaluation.
+Specifications serve as a basis for quality evaluation;

 “Specification” a list of tests, references to analytical procedures, and appropriate acceptance criteria that are numerical limits, ranges, or other criteria for the test described.
 It establishes the set of criteria to which a material should conform to be considered acceptable for its intended use.
-“Conformance to specification” means that the material, when tested according to the listed analytical procedures, will meet the listed acceptance criteria.
+“Conformance to specification” means that the material, when tested according to the listed analytical procedures, will meet the listed acceptance criteria;

 “Standard operating procedure (SOP)” an authorized written procedure giving instructions for performing operations not necessarily specific to a given product or material but of a more general nature (e.g., equipment operation, maintenance and cleaning; validation; cleaning of premises and environmental control; sampling and inspection).
-Certain SOPs may be used to supplement product-specific master and batch production documentation.
+Certain SOPs may be used to supplement product-specific master and batch production documentation;